 I was told a story where a dog ate a bunch of ghost peppers off a backyard bush.
 Those peppers are not only hot but also dangerous for a dog to eat.
 The dog needed to spend a few days in the vet’s office and had to deal with terrible burning pain.
 Luckily, the dog made a full recovery and when he got back home, he wouldn’t even walk near the part of the yard that the peppers were growing in (even though the plant had been removed).
 This pup will surely be savvier in his future culinary adventures.

 Milkweed – this plant is wonderful for monarch butterflies, but it is a problem for cats and dogs.
 It contains cardiac glycoside, a toxin that can cause severe heart problems in pets.
-If you want a plant that helps pollinators but isn’t a danger to your pets, try planting bee balm instead.
+Instead, try: Bee Balm.

 If your pet eats any plants that you are unsure of you should take them to the vet for a checkup, especially if you notice your pet acting strangely, seeming lethargic, or drooling more than usual.
 There are many toxic garden plants that can cause varying symptoms depending on pet size and amount ingested.
 Often, the poisoning is less serious.
 But to be safe, it’s a good idea to watch your pets and take them to a vet if there is any suspicion that they may have been poisoned.